seqan/seqan3/doc/tutorial/ranges/index.md

 of access.

 \assignment{Exercise: Fun with views I}
-Look up the documentation of std::view::transform and std::view::filter.
+Look up the documentation of std::views::transform and std::views::filter.
-Both take a invocable object as parameter, e.g. a lambda function. std::view::transform applies the lambda on each element in the underlying range and std::view::filter filter "removes" those elements that its lambda function evaluates to false for.
+Both take a invocable object as parameter, e.g. a lambda function. std::views::transform applies the lambda on each element in the underlying range and std::views::filter filter "removes" those elements that its lambda function evaluates to false for.

 What does this imply for argument types and return types of the lambda functions?